antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 registry: <registry_name>
 ```

-Now it's possible to use `tye deploy` without `--interactive` since the registry is stored as part of configuration
+Now it's possible to use `tye deploy` without `--interactive` since the registry is stored as part of configuration.

 > *This step may not make much sense if you're using tye.yaml to store a personal Dockerhub username.
-A more typical use case would storing the name of a private registry for use in a CI/CD system*
+A more typical use case would storing the name of a private registry for use in a CI/CD system*.

 For a conceptual overview of how Tye behaves when using `tye deploy` for deployment, check out this [document](https://github.com/dotnet/tye/blob/master/docs/reference/deployment.md).

 ### Undeploying your application

 After deploying and playing around with the application, you may want to remove all resources associated from the Kubernetes cluster.
 You can remove resources by running: